open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/java-hello-world-in-grpc.md

 </SideBySideContainer>

-## Running Enterprise OPA
+## Running EOPA

-Next create a configuration file for your Enterprise OPA instance that enables gRPC.
+Next create a configuration file for your EOPA instance that enables gRPC.

 `config.yaml`